scarlingrodrz/scarlingrodrz/README.md

 Hi there ✨

-I'm Cybersecurity & Networking Student Scarling Rodriguez 📍 Dominican Republic 🇩🇴
+I'm Scarling, a cybersecurity & networking student based in Dominican Republic

 💻 About Me
 Passionate about technology, cybersecurity, and continuous growth.